 In Mexico, we’ve found people to be very friendly toward Myles.
 Shopkeepers are generally less fussy about letting animals in stores, so traveling with a dog is pretty easy.

-However, in Mexico and other Latin countries, you will often see dogs running loose in the streets.
+However, in Mexico and other Latin countries, you often see dogs running loose in the streets.
 Generally, these dogs keep their distance.
-But if you have a reactive dog, this can be a stressful experience.
+But if you have a reactive dog, it could be a very stressful experience for you both.Â

 READ MORE ⇒ Tips For Traveling With A Reactive Dog